QuidLabs/quid/README.md

 #### step 0
 run `npm install`

+cd `contracts/QD`
-compile contract with `forc build` from either root project directory or contracts folder
+compile contract with `forc build` and run rust tests with `cargo test`

 `cd` into frontend folder, and generate type bindings (the frontend requires these for communicating with the contract)

 `npx fuels typegen -i ../contracts/QD/out/debug/QD-abi.json -o ./src/types`

 #### step 1
 Download Fuel [Wallet](https://wallet.fuel.network/docs/install/)

+Make sure to set the network to http://localhost:4000/graphql It will only work when you actually run the local node
+or use testnet

 #### step 2  load up some users with initial balances
 Inside `App.tsx` insert the address from inside your Fuel Wallet (string starts with fuel...)
+or use the one from `forc wallet accounts`
+it will tell you to init if first time
+`forc wallet new`
+`forc wallet account new`

 ### `npm start`